su1c1n1v/ved-suiciniv/README.md

 ### Hi there 👋

-A web developer searching new way to create new applications.
+A 🇧🇷 web developer searching new way to create new applications.
-:brazil:

 <!--
 **ved-suiciniv/ved-suiciniv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.